gonodono/web-widgets/README.md

 ## Notes

-- One of the trickiest parts of this is figuring out when the `WebView` is ready to be drawn.
-Listening for the URL load to finish isn't enough, so a `VisualStateCallback` must be used, but even that doesn't appear to be sufficient a lot of the time.

-  The [platform CTS helper class][cts-helper] that was consulted for the `postVisualStateCallback()` usage adds a `ViewTreeObserver.OnDrawListener` upon the visual callback, and then invalidates to cause an extra frame before drawing in order to ensure it's ready.
-The relevant platform test renders are extremely simplistic, however, and they're pretty much guaranteed to be ready immediately.

-  Waiting for a complex render is a different matter, and that seemingly must involve some guesswork no matter how it's handled.
-Presently, the demo has three different options for the delay method, defined in the [`sealed interface DelayStrategy`][delay-strategy].

-  - `Time` uses a simple `delay()` with an exact number of milliseconds.
-  - `Frames` waits for the specified number of display frames to elapse on the main thread, per `Choreographer`.
-  - `DrawIdling` monitors the `WebView`'s own `invalidate()` calls, and uses a `Flow` and `debounce()` to guess when it's done updating itself.

-  `DrawIdling` seems to be the most reliable, at least in my simple tests, but it assumes a static page.
-If you're loading something with animations or long-running scripts or the like, the `invalidate()` calls aren't going to be a reliable indicator. `Time`'s delay is probably the most intuitive option after that one, but there are likely cases where `Frames` makes more sense.
+- The demo app offers a simple radio button selection to choose between the virtual and overlay attachment options.
+The `RemoteViews` Simple version can be refreshed immediately after changing, since it creates a new `WebShooter` instance for each broadcast.
+The rest of the Widgets, however, will have to removed and replaced in order to ensure that the change takes effect right away.
+They all involve long-lived components that cache their `WebShooter`s.

+- The `RemoteViews` Scroll version allows a longer page than the Glance analogue, so you're not imagining things if you notice that.
+The reason is given in comments in [`RemoteViewsScrollFactory`][remoteviews-factory].

 - All the Widgets currently use Wikipedia for their pages.
 I am not affiliated with The Wikimedia Foundation nor any of its sites or organizations.
 It is simply a reliable, lightweight site with a random page functionality.
 The reproductions of small sections of various Wikipedia articles used in this document's graphics are believed to constitute fair use.

 <br />